 The College of Education Accommodations Policy Statement: Students who need accommodations are asked to arrange a meeting during office hours the first week of classes, or as soon as possible if accommodations are needed immediately.
-If you have a conflict with my office hours, an alternative time can be arranged.
-To set up this meeting, please contact me by email.
-Bring a copy of your Accommodation Memo and an Instructor Verification Form to the meeting.
-If you do not have an Accommodation Memo but need accommodations, make an appointment with the Program for Students with Disabilities at 1244 Haley Center, 844-2096 (V/TT).
+If you have a conflict with my office hours, an alternate time can be arranged.
+To set up this meeting, please contact me by e-mail.
+If you have not established accommodations through the PSD office, but need accommodations, make an appointment with The Program for Students with Disabilities, 1228 Haley Center, 844-2096 (V/TT).
 EDMD 3300 Accommodations Policy Statement: It is the policy of the University and the instructors to make reasonable accommodations for qualified individuals with disabilities.
 If you are a person with a disability and desire accommodations to complete course requirements, you may request disability accommodations.
 Please contact the Students With Disabilities Office (844-2096).
 After initial arrangements are made with that office, contact your professor &/or instructor.